kurobassj/Kuroba/README.md

 - use Zachiver or your device's file manager
 - install apk file and you're done

-## Warning the apps that i update and upload will be from the official site of that app or third party but i am sure it will be safe.
+## Warning the apps that i update and upload will be from the official site of that app or third party but i am sure it will be safe

+## Disclaimer!